 • Masks are required in all common areas of campus.

 • All visitors and employees on campus are required to participate in a daily screening.
 Visit the Office of Public Safety in Sorensen Hall for an in-person screening, unless otherwise directed.

-• Outside visitors will not be allowed in residence halls during the fall semester with the exception of move-in and move-out day.
+• Outside visitors will not be allowed in residence halls during the fall semester.

 The college will not automatically send a campus notice if a student or employee is diagnosed with COVID-19.